Jiangxp16/pydiary/ReadMe.md

 ```
 pyinstaller build_f.spec -y --distpath "E:\Program Files\Diary"
 ```
 Or build a directory.
 Attention that it will empty original directory.
 It would be better to control file size if built with multiple exes in this mode.
-Delete unused modules and dlls after building.
 ```
 pyinstaller build_d.spec -y --distpath "E:\Program Files\Diary"
 ```